-The Dakota County CDA's Housing/Rental Assistance department hosted the annual landlord/owner training on December 16, 2015 that is presented by a Homeline Attorney.
-The training invited area landlords and property owners to discuss a variety of issues related to rental housing and the HCV program.
-Fair housing and equal access to housing were covered.
+The Dakota County CDA's Housing/Rental Assistance department is planning to hold a Fair Housing Training with an attorney in November 2017.
+Previously a training was held December 16, 2015 that was presented by a Homeline Attorney.
+The training will invite area landlords and property owners to discuss a variety of issues related to rental housing and the HCV program, as well as fair housing and equal access to housing.
 Additionally, the department held monthly landlord/owner workshops, which included a brief discussion on fair housing.

 Through the homebuyer and homeownership resource connection at the CDA, homeownership counselors assist potential homebuyers of color and help prepare them for long-term homeownership success.
-The First Time Homebuyer program may offer additional assistance with down payment and closing costs.
+The First Time Homebuyer (FTHB) program may offer additional assistance with down payment and closing costs.
 Homebuyer Education and Counseling services at the CDA continued to be promoted at Dakota County community events and fairs, city offices, churches, and social service agencies.
+Additionally, the CDA does weekly direct outreach to potential lender and realtor partners within Dakota County, as well as to libraries, to make sure the CDA FTHB program is widely available.
+The CDA also mailed information on the FTHB program to all CDA residents within their Workforce Housing and Public Housing units.
+The CDA is tracking their program demographics to ensure they are reaching a diverse clientele that is reflective of Dakota County demographics overall.
+The CDA strives to reach deeper into minority and Hispanic households with their FTHB program than the overall County demographics, but presently the CDA is looking to ensure the FTHB program is at least as representative as the County as a whole.
 The CDA also advertised these services on their website.